Do you have a pitch deck for your startup?

 Like in a case of an employee with many diplomas: it doesn’t prove that he is smart or talented, it only proves that he is capable of studying a lot and getting many diplomas.
 Same with your design of the startup pitch deck: it will only show investors that you can spend time or money on fancy design, which is not something VCs are looking for.

 A simple, but clear startup pitch deck with relevant information will look way more convincing for venture capital investors than slides with expensive designs, but lacking data.

 For proof, check any pitch deck example here from companies that raised millions of dollars in venture capital funding.
 Will you find a super fancy slide or over-designed deck there?

 8. Keep your contact info away from the slides

 Your contact details are confidential.
 Anyway, if you send the pitch deck by email, investors will know how to contact you.
 In other cases, interested investors can spend a few minutes to find you on LinkedIn or other social media.
 Presentation is not the place to share contact information.

-If you follow these 8 simple rules, you can be sure that you’ll screw your fundraising and make the worst impression you can.
-Otherwise, you can register on InnMind and download the pitch deck template that goes against these pieces of advice and puts the golden standards for a winning pitch deck.
+If you follow these quoted pieces of bad advice, you can be sure that you’ll screw your fundraising and make the worst impression you can.
+Otherwise, you can register on InnMind and download the pitch deck template that goes against these pieces of advice and puts the golden standards for a perfect pitch deck.